calimarkus/JDStatusBarNotification/README.md

 ### Beware

-@goelv [informed me](https://github.com/jaydee3/JDStatusBarNotification/issues/15), that his app got rejected because of a status bar overlay (for violating 10.1/10.3).
+@goelv / @dskyu informed me (see #15, #30), that his app got rejected because of a status bar overlay (for violating 10.1/10.3).
 So don't overuse it.
-Although this is the first case I heard of.
-I even shipped an App myself using this class.
-It had no problems.
+Although I haven't heard of any other cases.

 ## Customization